-The average daily cost (per person) in Moscow is $65, while the average daily cost in Reykjavik is $210.
+The average daily cost (per person) in Moscow is $66, while the average daily cost in Reykjavik is $193.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Moscow and Reykjavik in more detail.
+What follows is a categorical breakdown of travel costs for Moscow and Reykjavik in more detail.

 Some typical examples of transportation costs in Moscow are as follows:

 Also for Moscow, here are a few examples of actual transportation services:

 Also for Reykjavik, here are a few examples of actual transportation services: